 Build strong bones with calcium

-If you skip dairy, get calcium from fortified products like soy milk, tofu, and some breakfast cereals and orange juices.
-Dark-green leafy vegetables like collard greens, spinach, and kale are sources, too.
+If you skip dairy, get calcium from fortified products like soy beverages, tofu, and some breakfast cereals and orange juices.
+Dark-green leafy vegetables like collard greens, spinach, and kale are sources of calcium, too.

 Add nuts to your day